 PAGE NO. 228 APPLICATION NO. 16/1760/MJR ADDRESS CARDIFF METROPOLITAN UNIVERSITY CYNCOED CAMPUS, CYNCOED ROAD FROM: Objections received from 12 no. residents from Springwood, Farm Drive, Carisbrooke Way, Woodland Crescent, Owain Close and 1 no. Penylan resident (address withheld).
 SUMMARY: (i) The parking chaos in Cyncoed/Penylan is already very bad and will be made unbearable by the development.
 Local roads get congested and sometimes dangerous with student parking.
 Multistorey on-site parking with reasonable charges would help, as would more double yellow lines on key local roads. (ii) Existing Travel Plan phase 2 states a high level aim/objective is to minimise the impact of organisation related activities (congestion, noise pollution) upon the local community.
 The University's Car Parking Policy states "There are no parking spaces set aside for residential students.
-Resident student vehicles will be classed as illegally parked and subject to enforcement controls" (iii) The proposed development will involve major changes to the existing site and major construction work. (iv) An underground car park should be made a condition of permission (v) During vacation periods parking should be made available for visitors to Cardiff attending special events. (vi) Repeated amended submissions are a cynical attempt to wear down the opposition. (vii) Increased student population will increase noise and anti-social behaviour (ix) Residents views have been ignored during the consultation process (x) Height of storey block unacceptable (xi) Drainage problems will result in tree loss and road removal (xii) Loss of privacy (xiii) Amendments have not address their concerns (xiv) Light pollution will harm wildlife.
-Loss of wildlife inter
+Resident student vehicles will be classed as illegally parked and subject to enforcement controls" (iii) The proposed development will involve major changes to the existing site and major construction work. (iv) An underground car park should be made a condition of permission (v) During vacation periods parking should be made available for visitors to Cardiff attending special events. (vi) Repeated amended submissions are a cynical attempt to wear down the opposition. (vii) Restricting access to Cyncoed Road demonstrates the applicant's lack of knowledge of parking problems as problems will increase at peak times (viii) Increased student population will increase noise and anti-social behaviour (ix) Residents views have been ignored during the consultation process (x) Height of storey block unacceptable (xi) Drainage problems will result in tree loss and road removal (xii) Loss of privacy (xiii) Amendments have not address their concerns (xiv) Light pollution will harm wildlife.
+Loss of wildlife (xv) Increased litter

-(\a.i.)
-Existing student accommodation in the situ should be (xvi) Existing student accommodation in the city should be (re-used; (xvii) Loss of property values (xviii) The application does not include options for the provision of residential parking, pedestrian facilities on Circle Way West and safety of active modes (xix) Transport Statement contains contradictions - the () campus is not a car-free zone.
+(xvi) (xvii) (xviii) (xix) (xx) (xxi) Existing student accommodation in the city should be re-used; Loss of property values The application does not include options for the provision of residential parking, pedestrian facilities on Circle Way West and safety of active modes Transport Statement contains contradictions - the campus is not a car-free zone.
 Transport Assessment Conclusions are not based upon empirical evidence.
 Previous permission included a legal agreement preventing students from parking within 3km of the site.
-No evidence that this clause has been upheld. (xx) Ecology Report - existing lighting has presented . , problems during survey work (xxi) Noise Assessment - readings for report were undertaken whilst the university was in recess.
-Assessment did not include sports matches at weekends (xxii) The applicants are a bad neighbour as they do not address of alleviate residents' concerns (i) Travel Plan - see condition 10; (ii) The site is owned by the applicant and therefore the Council cannot control any use of the site during holiday periods; (iii) The repeated consultation periods have occurred to ensure third parties are fully aware of the ( ,) amendments and additional information; (iv) Key consultees in respect of transport, noise and ecology have no objection regarding the scope or findings of the submitted assessments.
+No evidence that this clause has been upheld.
+Ecology Report - existing lighting has presented problems during survey work Noise Assessment - readings for report were undertaken whilst the university was in recess.
+Assessment did not include sports matches at weekends The applicants are a bad neighbour as they do not address of alleviate residents' concerns address of alleviate residents someths REMARKS: (i) (ii) (iii) (iv) Travel Plan - see condition 10; The site is owned by the applicant and therefore the Council cannot control any use of the site during holiday periods; The repeated consultation periods have occurred to ensure third parties are fully aware of the amendments and additional information; Key consultees in respect of transport, noise and ecology have no objection regarding the scope or findings of the submitted assessments.